 - Other related injuries in public

+If you have suffered a slip, trip or fall injury in public, it's always best to seek legal advice as soon as possible.
 If you have suffered a slip, trip or fall on an aircraft or whilst disembarking an aircraft, bringing about a claim can be a little different.
 Click for information about slip, trip and fall injuries in relation to aircraft travel.

+A claim for slips, trips and falls compensation generally covers physical and psychological injuries and losses.
+This includes not just past losses, but also future losses.
 Once a lawyer knows the ins and outs of your situation they should be able to give you specifics on what you should be able to claim for, but generally, examples of what you may be able to claim include:

 - Medical and hospital costs